JakeGWater/vpifg.com/source/guides/resolve-lut-colorspace-transform.rst

 .. rubric:: Our Objective

 #.
-A 4K :term:`Raw` file is saved to your camera's removable media cards, such as an SDCard, USB-C hard drive, or CFAST card.
+Record a high-quality 4K :term:`Raw` file to your camera's removable media cards, such as an SDCard, USB-C hard drive, or CFAST card.
-   The Raw file will use a wide-gamut color space, and preserve as much image data as possible.
+   The Raw file should use a wide-gamut color space, and preserve as much image data as possible.
 #.
-A 1080p clean feed is sent to the Decklink via HDMI/SDI for use with Unreal's Composure tool.
+Send a 1080p HDMI/SDI clean-feed to Unreal for use in Composure.
-   The HDMI feed uses the sRGB linear color space, which matches Unreal.
+   The HDMI feed should use the sRGB linear color space, which matches Unreal.

 Diagraming the physical components and color spaces, we get: